SebastiaanKlippert/aws-beanstalk-sqs-daemon/README.md

   -connections uint
     	The maximum number of concurrent connections that the daemon can make to the HTTP endpoint. (default 50) -sqs-create-queue string
-    	Creates a queue with this nameCreates a queue with this name (use '[hostname]' as replacer for the local host name), subscribes it to the SNS topics listed in subscribe-to-sns-arns and then uses this queue to receive messages.
+    	Creates a queue with this name (use '[hostname]' as replacer for the local host name), subscribes it to the SNS topics listed in subscribe-to-sns-arns and then uses this queue to receive messages.
 Use this or sqs-url.
   -http-timeout uint
     	Timeout in seconds to wait for HTTP requests. (default 30) -http-url string